Aphrodite Désirée Navab

 2006

 “What is Home After Exile?
 An Iranian Greek American Homecoming,” In Homelands; Women’s Journeys Across Race, Place and Time.
 (Jan.
 2007), edited by Jenesha de Rivera, Patricia Justine Tumang, Seal Press.
 At the interdisciplinary conference called "Envisioning Home," sponsored by the Ph.D.
-Program in Comparative Literature at the Graduate Center of the City University of New York, NYC.
+Program in Comparative Literature at the Graduate Center of CUNY, NYC.

 2006